isomerpages/mlaw-ablac/_faqs/1b-timeline.md

 Timeline
 ---
-1. Collector makes Award
+**1. Collector makes Award**
 <b>
 The Collector makes an award of:
  * the area of the land;
  * the compensation which in his opinion should be allowed for the land; and
  * the apportionment of the compensation among all persons interested.
 See [section 10(1)](https://sso.agc.gov.sg/Act/LAA1966?ProvIds=pr10-#pr10-).
 <b>